We are pleased and proud to share some significant EB-5 news to kick off your week.

 A lawsuit in South Dakota by EB-5 investors to collect on a defaulted $32.5 million EB-5 loan is winding down to a close for investors.
 The Deadwood Mountain Grand casino and hotel principals have agreed to settle with investors after a protracted three-year legal battle.

-Attorney Carolyn Lee acted as the EB-5 expert in this complex case within a team of outstanding litigators.
+Attorney Carolyn Lee acted as the EB-5 visa attorney in this complex case within a team of outstanding litigators.

 Congratulations to the investors and the hard-working advising team!